-Variable Name Spaeth Name Normalizations
+Variable Name

+adminActionStateSpaeth Name

+ADMINNormalizations

-adminActionState ADMIN varStates (63)
+varStates (64)

-varbtates (05)

 Administrative action may be either state or federal.
 If administrative action was taken by a state or a subdivision thereof, this variable identifies the state.
 See adminAction for federal agencies and for the coding rules.